The Bachelor of Engineering in Mechanical Engineering is a four year degree program that prepares graduates for successful professional practice.

 Excellent Labs – Hands-on experience with up-to-date equipment and software helps you to understand the concepts that you learn in lectures and gives you job-ready, practical skills.

-Fantastic Career Choices – The multidisciplinary training and education that you’ll receive prepares you for a leadership role in the design and creation of innovative mechanical products for a variety of applications As a graduate of this program, you can expect to obtain a position as an Engineer in Training (EIT) and you can expect to be well employed and respected in your career.
+Fantastic Career Choices – The training and education that you will receive prepares you for successful entry and advancing in your future careers, both in the related industries and graduate studies.
+As a graduate of this program, you can expect to obtain a position as an Engineer in Training (EIT) and you can expect to be well employed and respected in your career.
 See WorkBC’s Mechanical Engineering page on more information on careers and earnings.

 Find out more about getting started in the program!